orekk/orekk/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Midnight sun and Waterloo Aerial Robotics design teams as a hardware and firmware member respectively.
+- 🌱 I’m currently improving my PCB layout and Python skills
+- 💬 Ask me about life as an international engineering student and or why I THINK maladaptive daymdreaming is linked to the metaverse

 <!--
 **orekk/orekk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.